Does "Humanely Raised" placed near "USDA Process Certified" imply that the USDA certified "Humanely Raised"?

 Federal Preemption will take center stage in animal-welfare labeling litigation

-Our next blog discusses the evolution of preemption doctrine in meat labeling.
+Our next blog discusses the evolution of preemption doctrine in all labeling.
 At issue are states' rights to preserve its powers, and its citizens' powers, to also prosecute claims for misbranding and false advertising.

 The Supreme Court of the United States is the highest court of the land, and will always be consulted first.
 Next are federal appellate courts.
 Then federal trial courts.
 State trial courts also contend with animal-based false advertising cases.
 After all, in large part of what we do is bring false-advertising lawsuits in New York State under New York state laws.